 She eventually tracked down the other mother and her biological daughter, who tragically looked just like her.
 At first, the mother who discovered the error wanted her daughter back, but the other mother didn’t want to hand over the child.
 Eventually, the two realised that, after four years, it was impossible for either mother to give up the child they had raised.
 The case has gone to court so that a decision can be made on what is best for both girls.
-Who knows where it will end.

 2. A Yellow Belly Switch

 Two baby girls were born in Cannes, France in 1994, and both suffered from jaundice and got switched at birth.
 The clinic where they were born had only two special jaundice incubators, one of which was in use, so the two girls were put in the same one.
 Unfortunately, this resulted in them being switched by a nurse.
 When the babies were returned, both mothers noted that their daughters had different hair lengths.
 They were told, in both cases conflicting information, that the jaundice treatment can extend or shorten hair, leaving them none the wiser as to what had gone on.